unl-ml-art/generative-text-Humiddifier/README.md

 The text file references are from this website http://critters.50megs.com/beanie/beaniepoemsA-G.htm (a compilation of all beanie baby names respective poems)
 Another reference is the Beanie Mania Documentary, which inspired this project: https://www.hbomax.com/feature/urn:hbo:feature:GYbOeyAqsY4qlwgEAAAGH

+I used scans of the heart swing tags from http://www.aboutbeanies.com/swingtags.shtml in my artwork.